textcreationpartnership/A03627/README.md

 ##Content Summary##

 #####Front#####
-An Exposition vpon the .23. psalme of Dauid full of frutefull and comfortable doctrin, written to th

 #####Body#####

 1. ¶To the fayethfull and liuely members of our sauiour Iesus Christ, inhabytinge the city of London, grace and peace from the heauenlye father throughe our lord Iesus Christ.